Celtic Week Classes – July 9-15, 2023

 Fretted Instruments

-CELTIC FINGERSTYLE GUITAR (Robin Bullock)
+CELTIC FINGERSTYLE GUITAR I (Robin Bullock)

 SESSION GUITAR ACCOMPANIMENT I (Will MacMorran)